Chapter 11

 A knock on the door – bum bup bup bum.

-Mister Murdoch said you need to take some comics.”
+“Mr. Murdoch said you need to take some comics.'

-Mister Murdoch was Gillian's father and owned the shoe shop on the main road.
+Mr. Murdoch was Gillian's father and owned the shoe shop at the top of the lane.
 The first thing you would see along the road was Murdoch's Shoes.

-Saint Anne's Church was a good walk north along the main road then a left turn into Bradford Street.
+Saint Anne's Church was a good walk north along Moseley Road then a left turn into Bradford Street.
 The masses were from eight-o-clock in the morning to noon; high noon he called it.
 They usually went to eleven-o-clock mass, when he went with his parents and sometimes 12-o-clock mass, if they were running late, which was always crowded with people standing outside.
 This time there were seats inside for them, and Finbar sat at the alter with other small children.

 One of his favourite film series at the Imperial was 'Flash Gordon' and in it Ming's henchmen marched side by side towards Ming.
 At mass, two men marched up to the alter, just like the henchman, but they didn't really march, just looked like it; they carried plates and passed those plates to the end of the aisles, then the last one, passed it to the row behind for the people to put money on the plates.